 - Cycling – the mostly single-track roads of Tiree make the island perfect for road cycling.
 The most westerly of the Inner Hebrides is just twelve miles long and three miles wide, and very flat.
 But its relatively small size has no bearing on the breathtaking views waiting round every corner.
 For more information visit Blackhouse Watersports and Bike Rental.

 - Surfing – Tiree is perfectly positioned to catch the swell of the North Atlantic which creates optimum surf conditions for much of the year.
-Peak surfing seasons falls between July and August but in spring you can still expect high winds, powerful waves and miles of pristine, empty beach.
+Peak surfing season falls between July and August but in spring you can still expect high winds, powerful waves and miles of pristine, empty beach.
 As an added bonus, Tiree also receives the most hours of sunshine in the UK.
 Visit Blackhouse Watersports for details on private lessons.

-- Birdwatching at the Reef – this flat expanse of Machair (a low-lying fertile grassy plain) located at the heart of Tiree attracts a record number of wading bird species including ringed plower, dunlin, redshank, snip and lapwing.
+- Birdwatching at the Reef – this flat expanse of Machair (a low-lying fertile grassy plain) located at the heart of Tiree attracts a record number of wading bird species including ringed plover, dunlin, redshank, snip and lapwing.

 - Pony trekking – What could be more heavenly than riding horseback on one of the most beautiful beaches in the Hebrides on a fresh spring day?
 Join Tiree Trekking for an hour-long trek along the sugar-white sands of Balinoe Bay with aquamarine waves lapping the shore.